Sorrel, particularly French sorrel (also popular as buckler leaf sorrel), is one of the most sought-after greens in the

 Scientific name: Rumex scutatus (Buckler leaf type).

 R. scutatus found in the wild in many parts of northern Asia and Europe.
 It grows well under a variety of soil conditions ranging from sandy to loamy soils, but profusely under well-drained, moist, sandy soils.

 |Sorrel-buckler leaf (R. scutatus).
 Note for a shield-like green leaves.
 Photo courtesy-HooksgreenHerbs.com|

 There are two principal varieties of sorrel grown as a potherb.
 Common sorrel or "Garden sorrel" (Rumex acetosa) has large, deep-veined, elongated arrow-like tender leaves.
 French sorrel (Rumex scutatus) has flat, shield-shaped, less acidic leaves.
 The other uncommon type is R. sanguineus or red-veined sorrel

 The plant grows to about 2 feet in height in clumps with pink flowers in racemose appearing during early summer.

-R. scutatus frequently used as potherb for its nutritious, less oxalic acid leaves across the Western Europe and in the Americas.
-Trim flowering spikes as they appear for better green harvest.
+R. scutatus frequently used as potherb for its nutritious, less oxalic acid leaves across Western Europe and in the Americas.
+Trim flowering spikes as they appear for a better green harvest.

 Sorrel is packed with health benefiting phytonutrients, fiber, vitamins, and minerals.

 Sorrel leaves carry very low calories(100 g of raw leaves provide just 22 calories).
 Its leaves hold a good amount of soluble dietary fiber.

 100 grams of fresh sorrel has 48 mg of vitamin-C (80% of daily recommended levels of vitamin C).
-Vitamin C is a powerful antioxidant which helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
+Vitamin C is a powerful antioxidant that helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

 100 grams of fresh sorrel carry 4000 IU of vitamin-A (about 133% of RDA).
 Vitamin-A is required for maintaining healthy mucosa and skin and is essential for normal eyesight.
-Consumption of natural vegetables and fruits rich in vitamin-A and flavonoids are also known to help the human body protect from lung and oral cavity cancers.
+Consumption of natural vegetables and fruits rich in vitamin-A and flavonoids is also known to help the human body protect from lung and oral cavity cancers.

 In addition to vitamin, fresh leaves are also a rich source of several vital antioxidant phenolic antioxidants like kaempferol, myricetin, quercetin, etc. Together, these compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) and play a healing role in aging and various disease processes.